spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-development-virtual-machine/installing-spryker-with-development-virtual-machine.md

 ---
 {% info_block warningBox "Warning" %}

-We will soon deprecate the DevVM and stop supporting it.
+We will soon discontinue the support of DevVM.
 Therefore, we highly recommend [installing Spryker with Docker](/docs/scos/dev/setup/installing-spryker-with-docker/installing-spryker-with-docker.html).

 {% endinfo_block %}